 Custom: Enables you to select any version of MySQL Server and other MySQL products.

 MySQL is now installed.
-If you configured MySQL as a service, then Windows will automatically start MySQL server every time you restart your system.
+If you configured MySQL as a service, then Windows automatically starts the MySQL server every time you restart the system.
 Also, this process installs the MySQL Installer application on the local host, which you can use later to upgrade or reconfigure MySQL server.

 If you installed MySQL Workbench on your system, consider using it to check your new MySQL server connection.
 By default, the program automatically start after installing MySQL.

 It is possible to run MySQL as a standard application or as a Windows service.
 By using a service, you can monitor and control the operation of the server through the standard Windows service management tools.
 For more information, see Section 1.4.8, “Starting MySQL as a Windows Service”.

 the MySQL server forks when run as a service or standalone, to